Bogomil-Simitchiev/JS-Applications-SoftUni/README.md

 # JS-Applications-SoftUni
-All exercises for this course
+All exercises and applications for this course